Experience

 Contractor

-Elders Finance Group were a UK financial division of an Australian conglomerate.
+Elders Finance Group were a UK financial division of an Australian

 July 1988 to September 1989 (1 yr, 2 mos)